 Robert A. Grillo, Jr., M.D.

-Dr. Grillo, Chairman of the Department of Psychiatry and a Senior Attending physician at Middlesex Hospital, graduated from the University of Connecticut School of Medicine.
-He completed his residency at the Institute of Living at Hartford Hospital.
+Dr. Grillo, a Senior Attending physician at Middlesex Hospital, graduated from the University of Connecticut School of Medicine.
+He completed his residency training at the Institute of Living at Hartford Hospital.
 Dr. Grillo is board certified by the American Board of Psychiatry and Neurology, with additional certification in Geriatric Psychiatry.

 Faye J. Heisler, M.D.